-- No brace is usually required postop - Avoid prolonged standing as this may lead to increased swelling. - Crutches may be used to assist with walking and you are to remain non weightbearing on the operative leg unless otherwise directed by your physician.

-- Elevate the operative leg with pillows under the foot and ankle to aid in the reduction of swelling. - No driving until instructed by your physician. - Sleeping may be performed in a reclining chair or bed with the use of pillows to support the operative site as tolerated. - Generally, if you have a desk job you may return to work/school on the third post operative day. - Return to a physically demanding job will be discussed on your postoperative visit.
+- Crutches may be used to assist with walking and you are to remain weightbearing as tolerated on the operative leg unless otherwise directed by your physician. - Elevate the operative leg with pillows under the foot and ankle to aid in the reduction of swelling. - No driving until instructed by your physician. - Sleeping may be performed in a reclining chair or bed with the use of pillows to support the operative site as tolerated. - Generally, if you have a desk job you may return to work/school on the third post operative day. - Return to a physically demanding job will be discussed on your postoperative visit.